-Monica’s grandfather, the Barone Antonio, was a much-loved mayor and the piazza named in his honour is a fine place for an evening passeggiata amongst the locals.
-The farm has been in the family for 150 years, but it’s only once you pass the high gates and approach the house that you appreciate the beautiful far-reaching views toward Salerno – and the sunsets are divine.
-Positioned on various levels, each of the good-sized and individually decorated Provençal style rooms, some sporting modern frescoes, keeps its original tiles and surveys nine hectares of nut, fruit and olive trees and vines; enjoy a morning stroll before cooling off in the pool.
+Monica’s grandfather, the Barone Antonio, was a much-loved mayor and the piazza named in his honour is a fine place for an evening passeggiata among the locals.
+The farm has been in the family for 150 years, but it’s only once you pass the high gates and approach the house that you appreciate the beautiful far-reaching views toward Salerno; the sunsets are divine.
+Positioned on various levels, each of the good-sized and individually decorated Provençal style rooms, some sporting modern frescoes, keeps its original tiles and overlooks nine hectares of nut, fruit and olive trees and vines; enjoy a morning stroll before cooling off in the pool.
 The exuberant Monica offers cookery classes using regional ingredients, and dinner on the terrace (or in the restaurant) is delicious: local mozzarella, just-picked tomatoes, chicken cooked to grandmother’s recipe, and always, a dessert extravaganza.
-It’s wonderful being high and cool and within easy reach of the Amalfi coast, but for children it’s the farm animals who steal the show; everyone loves the donkey Serafina who has her own knowing call for Monica.
+It’s wonderful being high and cool and still within easy reach of the Amalfi coast, but for children it’s the farm animals who steal the show; everyone loves Serafina the donkey who has her very own call for Monica.